dhgwilliam/puppet-module-dynenv/README.md

 creating a new git_host, you must either copy an existing repo or create a bare one with `git init .`

-You must manually alter the puppetmaster's puppet.conf to actually enable the dynamic environments, this only lays out the filesystem foundation.
+You **must** manually alter the puppetmaster's puppet.conf to actually enable the dynamic environments, this only lays out the filesystem foundation.

-git is currently only installed on RedHat boxes, and this requires installing EPEL. other OSes could very easily be added.

 I'd imagine there are some other assumptions contained herein that are undocumented.